 Summary: This project proposes to transform the historic Denver Union Station (DUS) into a multimodal transportation center servicing the Metro Denver Region, the State of Colorado and beyond.
 The DUS is the hub of a comprehensive set of transportation improvements underway that are intended to promote travel on alternative modes, resulting in reduced vehicle miles traveled, congestion, and air quality impacts.
 At completion, DUS improvements will bring together the many different means of transportation planned in the region into one place, provide safe and convenient transfers, and include transit-oriented development.

-The DUS project will utilize PNRS funds, along with many other sources of local and State funds it will leverage, to complete a variety of preconstruction, construction, and transit infrastructure improvement activities.
+The DUS project will utilize PNRS funds, along with other sources of local and State funds it will leverage, to complete a variety of preconstruction, construction, and transit infrastructure improvement activities

 Summary: This project is comprised of: (1) the Elgin-O'Hare Expressway Extension (including the reconstruction and upgrade of Thorndale Avenue) and investigation of a western access interchange at the proposed Western O'Hare Bypass to access the O'Hare International Airport and (2) construction of an access controlled facility around the western and southern boundaries of O'Hare International Airport from I-294 to I-90 (including investigation of interchange access at cross routes).
 This project will result in improved mobility for motorists in the Chicago metropolitan area.

-Summary: The Chicago Region Environmental and Transportation Efficiency (CREATE) Program involves improvements to both railroad infrastructure and the local road system in Chicago.
+Summary: The CREATE Program involves improvements to both railroad infrastructure and the local road system in Chicago.
 This project will invest $1.5 billion in capital projects to reduce train delays and congestion throughout the Chicago area along five rail corridors.
 Private and public contributions will fund the program, with the six railroad partners providing $212 million (an amount equal to the potential economic benefits of the improvements to the rail industry).
 The remaining funds will come from Federal, State, and local governments.
 The key projects are as follows:

 The CREATE Program is a first-of-its-kind, public-private partnership that provides a multimodal program (freight rail, passenger rail and highway) that capitalizes on a spirit of collaboration among competitors to provide significant benefits to the Chicago region and the Nation.
 The FHWA Illinois Division Office, in cooperation with the Illinois Department of Transportation and Chicago Department of Transportation, developed the Systematic, Project Expediting, Environmental Decisionmaking (SPEED) Strategy to address the CREATE Program in total.
 The SPEED Strategy supports systematic decisionmaking, provides an expeditious method of moving low-risk component projects forward, and assesses potential environmental impacts in a proportional, graduated way.

-This project will serve the Heart of America where one out of five industrial jobs are located, and 40 percent of U.S. exports originate.
 The bridge location will facilitate national east-west traffic and assist in the north-south goods movement important to the North American Free Trade Agreement trade relations, which support 27 percent of U.S. agricultural exports.
 Construction of this project will greatly improve traffic efficiency and access in Illinois and Missouri by correcting the existing transportation bottleneck that relies on a single crossing for three vital Interstates.
-This project will also strengthen the Nation's defense, communication, and economic infrastructure by providing an additional Mississippi River crossing in America's heartland.

 Phase I projects are intended to achieve the following:

-The goal of this project is to improve rail operations and regional transportation systems by constructing, improving and relocating infrastructure in the vicinity of Santa Teresa, New Mexico, and El Paso, Texas.
+The goal of this project is to improve rail operations and regional transportation systems by constructing, improving, and relocating infrastructure in the vicinity of Santa Teresa, New Mexico, and El Paso, Texas.
 This project will plan, design, and construct the necessary transportation improvements.
 The project will provide mutual benefits to the citizens of the region by enhancing the national transportation system, the environment, and national security.
-Specifically, the relocation of specific rail operations from El Paso, Texas, to New Mexico.

 The PNRS funding will be used for an access road to the facilities.
 The project will consist of roadway construction to connect State highway NM-136 to the Union Pacific facilities, and will include intersection improvements.
 The rail line relocation and yards will be constructed independently by Union Pacific.